dario-piotrowicz/next-apps-for-testing/README.md

 Simple app using Next.js 13.2.4 using the src directory, it also contains nested and dynamic routes

+It also contains a middleware so that if redirects requests to `/m` to `/routeA`

 ## simple-app-dir-13.0.0

 Simple app using Next.js 13.0.0 using the app directory, it also contains nested and dynamic routes